 You don’t know, which is why the worst thing you could do is to read too much into it.
 Instead of worrying about the person being rude, maintain your integrity and sincerity, apologize for bothering them and then leave your business card and let them know that you’re available if they have any questions.
 Doing this could lead to a much longer conversation.

 Door knocking is not the most popular real estate agent marketing strategy.
 In fact, most real estate agents don’t like to go door knocking.
 Although not popular, it can be extremely effective when agents are armed with powerful scripts.

 Let’s answer the two most important questions regarding door knocking: what are door knocking scripts, and why are door knocking scripts effective?

 What Are Door Knocking Scripts?

 If a decision-maker answers the door, we might have struck gold, but that gold could slip from our fingers if we’re not prepared.
-Door knocking scripts prepare us to keep gold in our hands.
-Good door knocking scripts allow us to establish ourselves as an expert real estate agent, establish an immediate rapport with the individual who answered the door, and helps us start the conversation.
+Scripts prepare us to keep gold in our hands.
+Good scripts allow us to establish ourselves as an expert real estate agent, establish an immediate rapport with the individual who answered the door, and helps us start the conversation.

 Door knocking scripts are simple scripts that allow us to generate leads.
-By using door knocking scripts, real estate agents can increase the likelihood of turning a lead into an actual client.
-Not all door knocking scripts are effective.
+By using scripts, real estate agents can increase the likelihood of turning a lead into an actual client.
+Not all scripts are effective.
 Different door knocking scripts work for different situations.